isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 All of this bring up an interesting question at the foundation of mathematics---when exactly are two functions equal?
-The answer is not very cut and dry, and it's quite a hard a hard problem.
+The answer is not very cut and dry, and it's quite a hard problem.
 Consider functions `def:f₁`, and `def:f₂`: